ayrachik/Doc_App_project/README.md

 **b.
 Any other assumptions and opinions you have taken throughout the assessments?**

--I tried to make an aesthetic, useful, simple and intuitive user interface reducing the steps to make a booking.
+-I tried to make an aesthetic, useful, simple and intuitive user interface reducing the steps to make a booking to improve the conversion rate.

 -For booking logic, the booking taken is for the soonest day possible for the hour asked.